2018 has been a generally good year so far for the big, publicly traded casino companies.

 Yet, it isn’t miles off that peak either and is currently trading at 122.80 – a little swell in confidence or some positive news could easily see it equal or even surpass the year’s high.

-Ladbrokes target for the year is 160.06, which it is unlikely to reach with only one quarter left in 2017.
+Ladbrokes target for the year is 164.20, which it is likely considering 2018 just started.
 That said, never say never.
 If any firm can do it, it’s Ladbrokes Coral Group.

 Paddy Power Betfair Plc (PPB.L)